jasonsbeer/Amiga-N2630/README.md

 256|$40000000|$4FFFFFFF

 ## IDE Port
 The N2630 includes a buffered, host terminated Gayle compatible AUTOBOOT<sup>[A]</sup> IDE port for hard drives and ATAPI<sup>[B]</sup> devices.
-The IDE port supports two devices (master and slave).
+The IDE port may be accessed via the 40-pin IDE header and the compact flash card slot.
+There are a few different ways to combine devices on the port, but the total number of IDE devices on the N2630 cannot exceed two (master and slave).
 For instructions on installing a new hard drive on Amiga computers, refer to the [Commodore Hard Drive User's Guide](DataSheet/Hard_Drive_Users_Guide.pdf).
 This includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.

-The IDE cable header and the compact flash card adapter are on the same IDE port.
-They may be used simultaneously, but one device must be set to master, the other to slave.
-The IDE port only supports two devices, so when the CF card slot is in use, only one device may be installed on the IDE cable.
+Each IDE device must be set as slave or master.
+Devices present on the 40 pin IDE port may use cable select by shorting J905 when using a proper cable select IDE cable.
+See the manual for each device to determine the how to designate the device's master or slave setting.
+Master and slave for the compact flash device are set via J901 on the N2630.

+**NOTE:** The compact flash card slot is not effected by the cable select jumper (J905).
+Thus, J905 should only be used when a proper cable select IDE cable is implemented on the 40 pin IDE port.

 <sup>A</sup>AUTOBOOT requires Kickstart v37.300 or greater or compatible scsi.device in Kickstart.
 <sup>B</sup>ATAPI support included in Kickstart 3.1.4+.
 Older versions of Kickstart may require installation of third party ATAPI drivers.